 Rescue Your Old Recordings

 Don’t let your old tape recordings decay and become unplayable.
-Digital recording, specifically the sound of high-end analogue to digital converters, has now reached a sufficiently high level of quality to make archival to 24-bit WAV or AIFF files a ‘no-brainer’.
+Digital recording, specifically the sound of high-end analogue to digital converters, has now reached a quality that is totally transparent, so archival to 24-bit WAV or AIFF files is a complete ‘no-brainer’.
 The problem is finding a machine of the right format and, more importantly, still sounding like new to play it on.
 Look no further.

-The studio has an extensive collection of analogue reel-to-reel machines, so we can transfer from almost all of the various stereo and multi-track formats to pristine digital.
-More importantly, all are our machines are regularly serviced and calibrated to ensure playback quality exceeds the original specification – a labour of love for engineer Martin relying on over 30 years experience maintaining audio tape recorders.
-Furthermore, the azimuth angle of the play head (which adversely affects high frequencies and mono compatibility if incorrectly set) is optimally adjusted to match each and every tape, to correct errors in alignment of the original recorder and ensure perfect playback.
-Where alignment tones exist on the tape, the EQ is also adjusted to match on a tape-by-tape basis, otherwise carefully calibrated standard EQ is used.
+The studio has an extensive collection of analogue reel-to-reel machines, so we can transfer from almost all of the various mono, stereo and multi-track formats to pristine digital.
+More importantly, all are our machines are regularly serviced and calibrated to ensure playback quality exceeds the original specification – a labour of love for engineer Martin relying on over 40 years experience maintaining audio tape recorders.
+Furthermore, the azimuth angle of the play head (which adversely affects high frequencies and mono compatibility if incorrectly set) is optimally adjusted to match each and every tape or song, to match and even correct errors in alignment of the original recorder, ensuring perfect playback.
+Where alignment tones exist on the tape, the EQ is also adjusted to match on a tape-by-tape basis for maximum clarity, otherwise carefully calibrated standard EQ is used.

 Various noise reduction formats are also on hand to match any used on your tape, again all carefully calibrated for optimum sound quality.